Delme Herriman

-Delme “tekky baller” herriman (born 8 May 1973 in Harrogate, England) is a British former professional basketball player.
+Delme Herriman (born 8 May 1973) is a British former professional basketball player.

-Herriman, who grew up in Widnes, England, played college basketball in the United States for Wright State University.
+Herriman, who was born in Harrogate and grew up in Widnes, played college basketball in the United States for Wright State University.
 During a 1995 Midwestern Collegiate Conference quarterfinal game, he made what has been called "the most famous shot in Wright State basketball history", a last-second, game-winning jumper against a ranked Xavier University team.
 After college, Herriman played in Italy, Belgium, the Netherlands, Germany, France, Austria, and England.
 Herriman was also part of the England team that claimed the bronze medal in Men’s Basketball at the 2006 Commonwealth Games.

 Head Coach of Liverpool Basketball D2 Men's team, 2016 – present.